Stable Subgroups of the Genus Two Handlebody Group: A Model for H2

 \section{A Model for \texorpdfstring{$\hh$}{H2}}

 In \cite{hamHenDehn}, Hamenst\"adt and Hensel construct a $\cat$ cube complex on which the handlebody group of genus two acts properly, comcompactly, and by isometries, and which we will refer to as $\M$.
 In this section, we will take a detailed look at this cube complex.
-In particular, we summarize their construction in Section \ref{subsec:model}, classify the hyperplanes of $\M$ in Section \ref{subsec:hyperplanes}, determine the parallelism classes of the combinatorial hyperplanes of $\M$ in Section \ref{subsec:parallelhyperplanes}, discuss some properties of the contact graph $\contact{\M}$ in Section \ref{subsec:edgescontact}, and classify the non-empty intersections of combinatorial hyperplanes in Section \ref{subsec:combhypint}.
+In particular, we summarize their construction in Section \ref{subsec:model}, classify the hyperplanes of $\M$ in Section \ref{subsec:hyperplanes}, determine the parallelism classes of the combinatorial hyperplanes of $\M$ in Section \ref{subsec:parallelhyperplanes}, and discuss some properties of the contact graph $\contact{\M}$ in Section \ref{subsec:edgescontact}.
+Throughtout this section, let $V_2$ be a genus two handlebody.